Police pursuit ends peacefully, no injuries or property damage

 At 12:13 p.m. on June 9, police reported deputies from the Wexford County Sheriff’s Office were dispatched to a report of a stolen vehicle from the Wexford County Civic Center on 13th Street.
 The vehicle, a silver Dodge Ram pickup, was last seen driving south of 13th Street and into the city of Cadillac, according to police.

-At 12:20 p.m. on June 9, Wexford deputies spotted the stolen truck on Plett Road near 13th Street and the suspect fled, leading deputies on a pursuit south to M-55, police said.
-The suspect then headed east into Missaukee County.
+At 12:20 p.m., Wexford deputies spotted the stolen truck on Plett Road near 13th Street and the suspect, later identified as Haining, fled, leading deputies on a pursuit south to M-55, police said.
+Haining then headed east into Missaukee County.

-Deputies from the Missaukee County Sheriff's Office deployed a spike strip at M-55 and M-66, but police said the device was ineffective in disabling the vehicle.
-The suspect, however, came to a stop and peacefully surrendered, according to police.
+Deputies from the Missaukee County Sheriff’s Office deployed a spike strip at M-55 and M-66, but police said the device was ineffective in disabling the vehicle.
+Haining, however, came to a stop and peacefully surrendered, according to police.

-The 60-year-old male suspect was arrested at 12:29 p.m. on June 9 for multiple offenses, including unlawful driving away of a motor vehicle, obstructing police — flee and elude, according to police.
+Haining was arrested at 12:29 p.m. on June 9 for multiple offenses, according to police.
 There was no property damage related to the pursuit and no one was injured in this incident, police said.
-The incident remains under investigation and the suspect's name is being held pending his arraignment in 84th District Court.

-Wexford and Missaukee deputies were assisted by the Cadillac City Police and the Cadillac Michigan State Police Post.
+Haining was issued a $25,000 cash or surety bond by the court and his probable cause conference was scheduled on June 22.

 Commented